wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-extensions-diagnostics-windows-template.md

         "wadmetricsresourceid": "[concat('/subscriptions/', subscription().subscriptionId, '/resourceGroups/', resourceGroup().name , '/providers/', 'Microsoft.Compute/virtualMachines/')]",
         "wadcfgxend": "\"><MetricAggregation scheduledTransferPeriod=\"PT1H\"/><MetricAggregation scheduledTransferPeriod=\"PT1M\"/></Metrics></DiagnosticMonitorConfiguration></WadCfg>"

 The Metrics definition xml node in the above configuration is an important configuration element as it defines how the performance counters defined earlier in the xml in *PerformanceCounter* node will be aggregated and stored.

-These metrics are what drives the charts and alerts in thew Azure preview portal so its important to include this in the configuration if you want to see the monitoring data in the portal.
+> [AZURE.IMPORTANT] These metrics drive the monitoring charts and alerts in the Azure Management Portal.
+The **Metrics** node with the *resourceID* and **MetricAggregation** must be included in the diagnostics configuration for your VM if you want to see the VM monitoring data in the Azure Management Portal.

 The following is an example of the xml for metrics definitions: